Braham012/ATM-Machine-Using-Python/README.md

 # 🏦 ATM Machine (Bank Management System) — Python & MySQL
+This project simulates the functionality of an Automated Teller Machine (ATM) by combining Python’s programming capabilities with an SQL database for data storage and management.
+The system allows users to create accounts, authenticate using a PIN, and perform common banking operations such as checking balance, depositing money , withdrawing cash.
 ## 📌 Overview
 The ATM Machine (Bank Management System) is a console-based Python application that simulates essential banking operations while storing and retrieving customer data from a MySQL database.